 The secret to a great make-ahead cocktail is knowing which ingredients to combine in advance.
 As a general rule, you should mix all the non-carbonated components—like your Mash & Mallow S’mores Whiskey, juices, syrups, and bitters.
 You can prepare a batch or two ahead of time and store them in a sealable pitcher or bottle.
 Then, once you’re settled at the campsite, you can add the finishing touches.
 This means packing any bubbly mixers, like soda water, ginger beer, or sparkling wine, separately and adding them right before you serve.
 The same goes for fresh garnishes like citrus wedges or mint sprigs.
 This simple step keeps your cocktails tasting fresh and fizzy.

-12 Make-Ahead Cocktails Perfect for Camping
+12 Easy Make-Ahead Cocktails for Camping

 Once you have your gear sorted, it’s time for the fun part: planning the drinks.
 The key to a great camping cocktail is simplicity.
 You want something that requires just a few ingredients and no special bar tools.
 The best approach is to mix as much as you can at home so all you have to do at the campsite is pour, maybe add a splash of soda, and enjoy.